-Newnans Lake catch Largemouth Bass, Channel Catfish, Crappie, Bluegill, Redear Sunfish and limited Walleye and Tiger Muskie.
+Newnans Lake catch Largemouth Bass, Channel Catfish, Crappie, Bluegill and Redear Sunfish.

 The catfish and bream, and these can be caught year-round in deeper areas of the lake and the lake shoreline.
 Newnan’s Palm Point has been a hot spot as well.
 The crappie fishing has been hit-and-miss, but catches in the one to one-and-a-half pound range are common in open water.